-So this is what it’s come to – figuring out the species to save and those we allow to become extinct due to a lack of resources (and will) .
-Which will become the “living dead” and zombie species.
+So this is what it’s come to – figuring out what species to save and those we allow to become extinct due to a lack of resources (and will) .
+Which will become the “living dead” and zombie species?
 How will we choose?

 I shudder to think how many animals are killed globally each year as the result of collisions with vehicles.

 One of the challenges of preserving biodiversity is the cuteness factor.
 The plight of the panda gets a lot of attention and dollars, but what about something like Australia’s aptly named blobfish?

 More than a third of the calories produced by the world’s crops are being used for animal feed.

 A story on the plight of dogs in Detroit is a reminder to make your next pet a “recycled” one.